 Climate and Society FAQ

-Broadly speaking, our students typically come from the earth, natural and social sciences and are split roughly in even thirds across those disciplines.
-That said, students from non-traditional backgrounds such as music, architecture and photography have also successfully completed the program.
+Broadly speaking, our students typically come from the earth, natural and social sciences.
+Students from non-traditional backgrounds such as music, architecture and photography have also successfully completed the program.
 People from those backgrounds are encouraged to apply.

 Climate and Society is not affiliated with any PhD program and does not guarantee admission to a PhD program.
 Approximately 30% of graduates, however, go on to PhD, law or other graduate studies within three years of graduating.